 Mitsui Sumitomo Insurance was formed back in 2001 as the result of a merging between Mitsui Marine & Fire Insurance Co. and The Sumitomo Marine & Fire Insurance.
 It’s headquartered in Tokyo, Japan and has more than 20,000 employees.

-The company’s parent company, MS&AD Insurance Group Holdings will include its new AI reforms in its upcoming 3 year business plan.
-Other steps the firm is taking includes integrating its current system with the Aioi Nissay Dowa Insurance system.
+The company’s parent company, MS&AD Insurance Group Holdings will include its new AI reforms in its upcoming 3-year business plan.
+Other steps the firm is taking include integrating its current system with the Aioi Nissay Dowa Insurance system.
 This is the firm’s sister company and joining the systems will make life a whole lot easier for both moving forward.
 It’s also expected to save the company as much as 16 billion yen ($141 million) annually.

 Two other insurers that are hot on the case with AI are Tokio Marine Holdings and Sompo Holdings.
 While both are busy freeing existing staff from mundane administrative duties, they are replacing them with sales and new business tasks in areas such as the upcoming cyber insurance instead.
 Tokio Marine is aiming to cut down its workload by as much as 20-30% using AI.
 Sompo is looking to streamline the claims process and halve work in certain areas of it.